corndeladmin/DevOps-Course-Python-Intro/04_functions.md

 - How to define functions, including specifying parameters
 - How to invoke functions, including passing in arguments

-Next up is [Chapter 5: Control Flow](./05_control_flow.md) - running code only when a condition is met.
+Next up is [Chapter 5: Control Flow](./05_control_flow.md) - running code in a loop or when a condition is met.

 See below for some extra points regarding functions in Python: